acima-credit/skills-clinic/2023/1/email-signature/README.md

 To run this app `bin/dev`

 ### Requirements
 This app will have two parts.
-On the left will be a form and on the left will be a signature preview with a "copy" button that will copy the generated HTML to the clipboard.
+On the left will be a form and on the right will be a signature preview with a "copy" button that will copy the generated HTML to the clipboard.

 The form will prompt for the following: